Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 Our niche wasn’t listed either.

-And so, we just reached out to Gaille and his team, per RankIQ’s recommendation, and asked them to add our niche to the list.
+And so, we just reached out to Gaille and his team, per RankIQ’s recommendation, and asked them to add our niche to the list (travel in Tennessee).

 But once they did, the Keyword Library started working like a charm.